Lebubble-Scripts/lbs_admin/README.md

 All tickets are stored in the database to ensure they survive server restarts.

+## Bans

+LBS Admin integrates with WaveShield and QBCore bans.
+Allowing you to see the bans on your server and unban players with ease.

 ## Configuration

 Customize the resource by editing ```config.lua```.